Authorization: Overview

+Implementation

+A widely used framework for authorizing applications is OAuth 2.
+It provides a standardized way for third-party applications to obtain limited access to a user's resources without exposing their credentials.

+In modern systems, a widely used model for authorization is role-based access control (RBAC) where authorization is defined by granting subjects one or more roles, and then checking that the resource being accessed has been assigned at least one of those roles.
+However, with the rise of social media, Relationship-based access control is gaining more prominence.

 Even when access is controlled through a combination of authentication and access control lists, the problems of maintaining the authorization data is not trivial, and often represents as much administrative burden as managing authentication credentials.
 It is often necessary to change or remove a user's authorization: this is done by changing or deleting the corresponding access rules on the system.
 Using atomic authorization is an alternative to per-system authorization management, where a trusted third party securely distributes authorization information.

 Related interpretations

 Public policy

 In public policy, authorization is a feature of trusted systems used for security or social control.

 Banking

 In banking, an authorization is a hold placed on a customer's account when a purchase is made using a debit card or credit card.